From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 The Historical Place of the Nuremberg Trials and Courtroom 600

-On 20 November 1945 to October 1st 1946, the trial of the International Military Tribunal by all four allied powers against 21 leading members of the Nazi regime began.
+On 20 November 1945 to October 1st 1946, the trial of the International Military Tribunal by all four allied powers against 24 leading members of the Nazi regime began, of which 21 were present.

 Known as the Nuremberg Trials, evidence of the unimaginable suffering, tyranny and terror carried out by the Nazi regime was recounted and assessed in Courtroom 600 at the Nuremberg Palace of Justice and televised as a “world tribunal” to the world stage.
 It was the first time in history that members of a state had to answer for their war crimes and crimes against humanity before an international court.

 It was a trial that lasted 218 days, resulting in the convictions of 12 times death by hanging, three life sentences and four long-term prison sentences.
-Twelve additional trials to prosecute those who had committed Nazi crimes continued between 1946 and 1949.
+Twelve additional trials were conducted by the US between 1946 and 1949.

 Courtroom 600 marked the start of the significant development of international law, creating the Nuremberg Principles used today in the International Criminal Court in The Hague.
 Today, it remains a venue for major criminal trials.